 German Bacon Sausage

-Speckwurst-style homemade lunch meat made with a ham press — smoky, sliceable, and loaded with bacon!
+Speckwurst-style homemade lunch meat made with a ham press — Smokey, sliceable, and loaded with bacon!

 Watch Cletus's Latest Video